 And over 50+ partners, including regional, national, and global companies; health and care providers; local authorities; innovation accelerators; plus voluntary, community, and social enterprise sector organisations and advocacy groups.

 The NortHFutures network is open to all.
-To get involved and keep updated about the launch this Autumn 2023: Join the mailing list →.
+To get involved and keep updated about engagement activities: Join the mailing list →.

 Across the North East and North Cumbria

 The NortHFutures consortium has a shared agenda to address unmet health needs, inequalities, and digital exclusion in the North East and North Cumbria (NENC) region where there is proportionately high deprivation, child poverty, mental health challenges and a high percentage of people in the population living with multiple long-term conditions.

 The NortHFutures consortium aims to humanise health-tech through equity, participation, and investment in people.